Stine Hovland

-Stine Hovland (born 31 January 1991) is a Norwegian football defender, who plays for Arna-Bjørnar in the Toppserien and the Norway national team.
+Stine Hovland (born 31 January 1991) is a Norwegian football defender, who plays for Arna-Bjørnar in the Toppserien.
 A relatively late bloomer, Hovland did not play in the Norwegian Toppserien until she was 24 years old and she made her national team debut at 27 years old.

 Club career

 Hovland joined Bergen-based Sandviken from Kaupanger in December 2013 and went on to be an important player and club captain.
 In her first season Sandviken were promoted to the Toppserien as 1. divisjon champions.
 In 2018 she helped Sandviken reach the Norwegian Women's Cup final, which they lost 4–0 to LSK Kvinner FK.

 In April 2019, Hovland was reported to be a transfer target for professional clubs A.C.
 Milan and West Ham United.
 She signed for Milan in July.